 To take advantage of these demand response programs, business owners should survey their operations and identify electrically powered equipment that has any discretion or flexibility as to when it is operated.
 With the Reliant program where notice is provided a day prior to the event, small business owners should consider accelerating as well as deferring discretionary electricity use.

 While these incentive programs are relatively new to the market, more programs are anticipated in the coming years.
 Small commercial and residential customers account for more than 70% of the peak summer load.
-Providing meaningful incentives and price signals to encourage these customers to manage their peak demand is key to maintaining power grid stability and optimizing power generation.
+Providing meaningful incentives and price signals to encourage these customers to manage their peak demand.
+This is key to maintaining power grid stability and optimizing power generation.